 Ah the 1980′s!
 The era of big hair, happy non-threatening metal bands, tight jeans, and satanic panic!
 Back in the 1980′s I can still remember the panic over anything that seemed satanic. whether it be music, movies, or people the parents were all over it like white on rice.
 Even in my home town we had the usual rumors that every small town no doubt had about satanic cults that met under bridges, in cemeteries, or in the darkness of the woods.
 Looking back on it now 20 years later it seems really surreal that we actually worried about that kind of thing.
 The Satanic panic fizzled out in the 90′s and is pretty much dead today.
 For all the rumors and speculation there was little to no proof that such practices in worship of the devil ever occurred anywhere.
 Nor that anyone was ever hurt or killed because of it.
 Its in this world that Ti West (The Roost, Trigger Man) has set his latest film, House of the Devil.
-A film that captures the look and feel of every satanic panic film from the period so well that it you might thing its a long lost gem from the 80′s! (more…)
+A film that captures the look and feel of every satanic panic film from the period so well that you’d be excused if you thought it was a long lost gem from the 80′s! (more…)

 Monthly Archives: April 2012